-I also shopped around for specially designed scarf holders like this one made by Real Simple.
+I also shopped around for specially designed scarf and belt hanger this one made from Real Simple.
 This solution is great for a small collection but not practical for a larger one because it only holds so many scarves.

 So I came up with my own solution for how to store scarves that meets all of the criteria of being easily accessible, keeps the scarves wrinkle free, does not take up too much storage space and has the added bonus of being quite inexpensive.
 I purchased two multi-tiered hangers designed for hanging multiple pairs of pants that had crossbars that were able to pull away for easy removal and hanging of the scarf.

 Now whenever I am looking for a scarf to wear I just remove the multi-tiered hangar, easily spot the one I am looking for, pull away the moveable cross bar, pull out the scarf, reconnect the crossbar into place and hang it back into the closet.
 The scarf is wrinkle free and I didn’t have to any rummaging or crouching or crawling.